Mastering the Sprint: The Art of Sustaining Culture Through High Growth

 Although paying for offsites and rewarding culture winners feels expensive and nonessential, you can’t put a price on enthusiastic productivity.

 “[CEOs] must make the ‘ROI of happiness’ a top priority for their businesses.
 Because on the flip side, recent studies have shown that happy employees simply work harder and are significantly more productive than their less engaged counterparts,” writes Holmes.
 This explains why his office includes fun design elements like a camping tent and why he encourages employees to bring their dogs to work.

 Flanzraich agrees.
 He encourages employees to live healthy, balanced lifestyles and insists that everyone take vacation.
 “I would probably encourage all CEOs to make that a priority, mostly not because it’s a good guy thing to do, [but] because it’s a good business thing to do.”

 It’s worth the effort to make culture an enduring part of your business.
 It will evolve with or without you; if you actively manage as you grow, you can help shape it to improve the output of your employees and the overall value of your company.

 Says Fleiss: “In the beginning there was more the founding team and me.
 I think now the company has a life of its own, and it’s about so much more.”

-This feature originally appeared in our Summer 2015 issue of YEC Quarterly, our print magazine for YEC members.
-If you’re a YEC member, feel free to download all previous issues of YEC Quarterly here.
+This feature originally appeared in YEC Quarterly, a print magazine for YEC members.